th2-net/th2-conn-generic/conn-ntg/README.md

 doLoginOnStart: true

-# Auto reconnection timeout in milliseconds
+# Reconnect will be executed with the specified timeout in milliseconds if service has lost the connection.
+# If value is 0 (ZERO) service won't reconnect.
+For reconnect task work the following settings must be enabled: Do Login On Start, Autosend Heartbeat.
 reconnectTimeout: 5000
 ```